 Receiving Form 1099-R

 If you took a distribution of more than $10 from your IRA during the year, your plan custodian will also send you a Form 1099-R. This form reports how much you withdrew, how much of the distribution was taxable and how much, if any, was withheld for federal and state taxes.
-Form 1099-R must be mailed to plan participants by January 31 and to the IRS by February 28.
-If the custodian files with the IRS electronically, the form is due by March 31.
+Form 1099-R must be mailed to plan participants by January 31.

 Get every deduction

 TurboTax Deluxe searches more than 350 tax deductions and credits so you get your maximum refund, guaranteed.